opentrace-community/opentrace-calibration/Trial Methodology.md

 <i>Pictured above: Established Ground Truth data from combining registration form and room logs.</i>

 #### Assumptions during evaluation
-1.All personnel in the same room are deemed to be in close contact.
+1. All personnel in the same room are deemed to be in close contact.

-2.Personnel in different rooms are deemed to be not in close contact.
+2. Personnel in different rooms are deemed to be not in close contact.

-3.Personnel that are not recorded in any room at any point of time will be considered to be out of sight.
+3. Personnel that are not recorded in any room at any point of time will be considered to be out of sight.

 #### Challenges faced
 1. Establishing the Ground Truth